spectrocloud/librarium/content/docs/06-integrations/00-portworx_operator.md

 ### Prerequisites

-To deploy Portworx in an AWS environment, ensure the following IAM Policy is created in AWS:
+To deploy Portworx in an AWS environment, ensure the following IAM Policy is created in AWS and attached to the correct IAM Role:
 <br/>

 ```yaml